Post: Why I Said Yes to a Magazine Feature — and What I Talked About

 If a magazine feature gets even one of those leaders to look at automation differently — to see it as the thing that gives them their week back instead of the thing that threatens their team — then the spread did its job.

-To everyone who's been part of this work over the years: clients, peers, audiences at conferences, the readers of The Automated Recruiter, the HR community on LinkedIn, the SHRM chapters that have hosted me — thank you.
+To everyone who’s been part of this work: clients, peers, conference audiences, readers of The Automated Recruiter, and the HR community on LinkedIn, the SHRM chapters that have hosted me — thank you.
 None of this happens without you.

-And to anyone reading this who's stuck in the death-by-a-thousand-cuts loop right now and wondering if there's a way out: there is.
-Let's talk.
+To anyone stuck in the death-by-a-thousand-cuts loop right now and wondering if there’s a way out: there is.
+Let’s talk.

-Jeff Arnold is the founder of 4Spot Consulting, an HR Automation & AI Strategist, and the Amazon #1 Best Selling author of The Automated Recruiter.
+Jeff Arnold is the founder of 4Spot Consulting, HR Automation & AI Strategist, and the Amazon #1 Best Selling author of The Automated Recruiter.
 He is the creator of the OpsMesh™ Framework and holds credentials as a Make.com Gold Partner, Zapier Gold Partner, and Keap Certified Consultant.
-The full feature can be viewed at The Top 100 Magazine.
+Read the full feature at The Top 100 Magazine.